 A 20% deviation from the schedule may be a trifle for one project (where 20% is 4 working hours and the time difference with the client is 8 hours in our favor), but a real tragedy for another project (where 20% is 2 days, and the client is assigned presentation with important stakeholders for a predetermined number).
 Given all such realities, the severity of the risk is assessed (for example, from 1 to 9, as in our company).

-When we have decided on the consequences of risk, you need to think about its probability (Probability).
-The risk probability that a person may suddenly be absent from work is quite high since there are several people on the project.
+When we have decided on the consequences of risk, we need to think about its probability (Probability).
+The Probability that a person may suddenly be absent from work is quite high since there are several people on the project.
 Each of them may have several reasons to be absent.
 But the absence of a well-defined person in a certain period may not be a problem, and the absence of another in the same period will be a tragedy.
 Here is another argument against generalized problems and in favor of specific risks.

 The severity of risk – in the classics – is determined by the product of the effect on the probability.
 First, the task of the manager is to work with the most serious risks.
 Everyone understands this.
-Everyone also knows the basic strategies for responding to risk.
+Everyone also knows the basic strategies for responding to it.
 Problems begin when you need to think about risk response plans.

 Risk Response Plans